Translate this Page

 EthnicityThe majority of Indonesians are of Malay extraction.
 The remainder of the “pribumi” (natives) are Melanesian (in Papua and the eastern islands).
 There are ethnic Chinese, Indians and Arabs concentrated mostly in urban areas throughout the archipelago.
 Major Ethnic groups: Javanese - 45%, Sundanese - 14%, Madurese - 7.5%, Coastal Malays - 7.5%, and others - 26%.

-246,900,000 (2012).
+253,899,536 (2014).
 Indonesia is the fourth most populous nation in the world after China, India and the United States.
 Over two thirds of the population resides in Java, the center of the country's economic and political power.
-Visit the UNICEF website for some very interesting statistics covering population, health, economics, etc. The annual population growth rate was 1.7% in 2011 (ADB).
+Visit the UNICEF website for some very interesting statistics covering population, health, economics, etc. The annual population growth rate was 1.2% in 2012 (World Bank).

 DensityIndonesia's population problems center mostly around the issue of population density.
 Together with the adjoining smaller islands of Madura and Bali, Java accounts for just over 7% of the Indonesia land area, but these islands are populated by some 135 million inhabitants.
-The population of the special district of Jakarta was 10,187,595 as of November 2011.
+The population of the special district of Jakarta was 10,188,000 (12/2013).

 About 88% of the population is Muslim.
 Roughly 10% is Christian (Protestant and Roman Catholic) and approximately 2% is Hindu and Buddhist.
 All five of these religions are formally recognized in Indonesia and have official national holidays commemorating events of importance to their followers.
 While the country is predominantly Muslim, the government is secular and therefore is not based on a single religion.
 Read about religious holidays in Indonesia.

 Indonesians refer to their homeland as Tanah Air Kita, which means “Our Land and Water.”
-This refers to its geographical makeup consisting of 18,108 islands (based on 2003 satellite imaging data by the Aviation and Space Institute) with a total land mass of 1.91 million square kilometers connected by six seas covering more than 3 million square kilometers.
+This refers to its geographical makeup consisting of 18,307 islands.
+The total land mass is 1.91 million square kilometers connected by six seas covering more than 3 million square kilometers.

 About 6,000 islands are inhabited with Java accounting for more than half the nation's population.
 Satellite imaging Analysis has also showed that Indonesia has a coastline of 108,920 kilometers (68,075 miles) and a total of 20,731 square kilometers (82,924 miles) of reefs.